Healthy Eating and Nutrition

 According to world experts, the number of Americans with diagnosed diabetes is projected to increase 165%, from 11 million in 2000 (prevalence of 4.0%) to 29 million in 2050 (prevalence of 7.2%).
 The largest percent increase in diagnosed diabetes will be among those aged ≥75 years (+271% in women and +437% in men).
 The fastest growing ethnic group with diagnosed diabetes is expected to be black males (+363% from 2000–2050), with black females (+217%), white males (+148%), and white females (+107%) following.
 Of the projected 18 million increase in the number of cases of diabetes in 2050, 37% are due to changes in demographic composition, 27% are due to population growth, and 36% are due to increasing prevalence rates.
 (Projection of Diabetes Burden through 2050 Impact of changing demography and disease prevalence in the US, James P. Boyle, PhD1,Amanda A. Honeycutt,PhD2).

-Diabetes Prevention Program – This Centers of Disease Center (CDC) program teaches healthy lifestyles and is offered free in our community by the University of Maryland Upper Chesapeake Health.
+Diabetes Prevention Program – This Centers for Disease Control (CDC) program teaches healthy lifestyles and is offered free in our community by the University of Maryland Upper Chesapeake Health.
 This year long class meets weekly for 16 weeks, then moves to meeting every other week, and then finally meets monthly for check ins and support.